/ EN

 Grave of Lord Munenobu (Sixth Lord)

-However, large-scale construction orders from the shogunate placed a heavy burden on the domain, leading to the reforms’ collapse.
+However, large-scale construction orders from the shogunate placed a heavy burden on the finances, and the reforms failed.

 Later in life, he retired to Edo and never returned to Matsue, passing away there in 1782 at the age of 54.